TUD-RST/current-mode-control-buck-converter/README.md

 # Current-Mode Control of a Distributed Buck Converter with a Lossy Transmission Line

-This project contains the Scilab source files for the smulation of a distributed buck cenverter with a lossy transmission line.
+This project contains the Scilab source files for the simulation of a distributed buck cenverter with a lossy transmission line.

 Röbenack, K.; Gerbet, D.:
 *Current-Mode Control of a Distributed Buck Converter with a Lossy Transmission Line*.